Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 The difference, of course, is the name "Sales" in the console title and `EndpointConfiguration` constructor, which defines the endpoint name for the Sales endpoint and gives it its own identity.

 This means that the Sales endpoint will create its own queue named `Sales` where it will listen for messages.
-We now have two processes that each have their own mailbox, so now we can send messages between them.
+We now have two processes that each have their own queues, so now we can send messages between them.

 NOTE: This is quite repetitive, but remember that this is still an introductory exercise.
-In the next course, we will explore methods that allow you to centralize most of this repetitive endpoint configuration code.
+There are various methods, such as the [INeedInitialization interface](/nservicebus/lifecycle/ineedinitialization.md) which allow for centralizing the repetitive endpoint configuration code.

 ### Debugging multiple projects

 At this point, we could run the Sales endpoint, although we wouldn't expect Sales to do anything except start up, create its queues, and then wait for messages that would never arrive.
 If you'd like, it's a good exercise to do, although you can skip it if you're in a hurry.

 What you'll find, however, is that in NServiceBus solutions it's common to want to run multiple projects (endpoints) at once.
-While you can right-click each project separately, and select **Debug** > **Start new instance** for each one, many developers who have never run into this requirement before are not aware that Visual Studio allows you to run multiple projects when you debug.
+While you can right-click each project separately, and select **Debug** > **Start new instance** for each one, you can [configure Visual Studio to run multiple projects when you debug](https://msdn.microsoft.com/en-us/library/ms165413.aspx).
+You will want to configure the **ClientUI** and **Sales** projects to run when debugging. **Messages** is just a class library and can't be started directly.

-To configure Visual Studio to start multiple projects when you start debugging:

- 1. Right-click the **RetailDemo** solution and select **Properties**.
- 1. On the left side of the **Property Pages** dialog, select **Common Properties** > **Startup Project**.
- 1. On the right, select the **Multiple startup projects** radio button.
- 1. In the list box's **Action** column, set the value to **Start** for the **ClientUI** and **Sales** projects.
-(It doesn't make sense to do so for **Messages**, as it is just a class library and can't be started directly.)

 If you run the project now, you'll find that both ClientUI and Sales will start up.
 ClientUI will work just as it did before, and Sales will start up and wait for messages that will never arrive.